Bar Chart Widget

 Sets the distance between the labels and the bottom of the widget.
 The distance is expressed in pixels, according to Cascading Style Sheets conventions.
 The more you increase the padding bottom, the more the size of the graph is reduced.

-• Linear — quantitative scales that preserve proportional differences.
+• Linear — a quantitative scale that preserve proportional differences.

-• Logarithmic — quantitative scales particularly useful for plotting data that varies over multiple orders of magnitude.
+• Logarithmic — a nonlinear quantitative scale particularly useful for plotting data that varies over multiple orders of magnitude.

-• Legend toggle, allows to show or hide the legend in the chart.
-If ticked, it prompts the following properties.
+• Legend toggle which allows showing or hiding the legend in the chart.
+If selected, it prompts the following properties:

 • Truncate — shortens the length of the series for a better visualization within the chart.
 It is used in case of long labels that would exceed the maximum space allowed in the chart.
 It is the default option.
 Hover the mouse over a label, then press and hold ALT to momentarily see the full series.